Git information is in a separate document.

 in file SqlRuntime.Common.fs.

-The entity-items themselves are rows in the database data and they are modelled as dynamic sub-classes of SqlEntity
+The entity-items themselves are rows in the database data, and they are modelled as dynamic sub-classes of SqlEntity

-, or SqlQueryable<'T>
+or SqlQueryable<'T>

-which is a SQLProvider's class for IQueryable<'T>
+, which is SQLProvider's class for IQueryable<'T>

 items.